 Cash flow is the most crucial element for any business.
 Of small businesses that fail, up to 90 percent of those failures are caused by a lack of cashflow.

 The most important success factor for any small business is the ongoing availability of cash.
-In this article, chartered accountant and tax agent Joe Kaleb explains how you can use forecasts, invoicing and other practical tactics to improve cash flow.
+Here are 6 ways to improve cash flow in your business.

 Working with little-to-no cash while trying to launch a new business is called bootstrapping – and it’s no easy task.
 Here are some guidelines around how to bootstrap your early stage venture effectively.